ankushdas/Nomos/README.md

 # Nomos
 ## Resource-Aware Session Types for Digital Contracts
-This repository will contain an implementation of Nomos, a programming language for smart contracts based on resource-aware session types.
+This repository contains an implementation of Nomos, a programming language for smart contracts based on resource-aware session types.

 ## Installation